Travel Update

 What are the Nordic countries known for?

-There are so many wonderful things that characterise the Nordic destinations.
+There are so many things that characterise the Nordic destinations.

 Firstly, they are all known for being some of the safest countries in the world and tend to rank among the happiest too.
-This is generally because the quality of life in the Nordics is really good, with a focus on work-life balance and community spirit.
+This is generally because of the good quality of life here, with a focus on work-life balance and community spirit.

 The Nordic region is also famous for stunning natural scenery, such as the fjords of Norway, the enchanting forests of Lapland, and the volcanoes and glaciers of Iceland.

-In general, Northern Europe has a cool, temperate climate, but of course the further north you go the colder it becomes.
-Lapland, Svalbard and Greenland never really get “warm”, but the more southerly destinations like Stockholm and Denmark can enjoy really lovely sunny days.
+In general, Northern Europe has a cool, temperate climate, but the further north you go, the colder it becomes.
+Lapland, Svalbard and Greenland never really get warm, but the more southerly destinations like Stockholm and Denmark can enjoy many sunny days.

-Across all Nordic countries, the weather is milder between May and September.
+Across the Nordics, the weather is milder between May and September.
 These are also the months with the longest daylight hours – the summer solstice (or midnight sun) takes place on or around 21 June.

 Enjoying the outdoors in Kristinehamn ©Clive Tompsett